SOM-Research/NonCodingRoleAnalysis-NPMPackages/README.md

 | Orange | Review      |

 ### ```paths``` folder
-This folder contains the role evolution paths for each repository.
+This folder contains the role migration paths for each repository.
 They are used to generate the Sankey diagrams.

 For each repository, you will find a CSV file with the following columns:
 * Repository identification: ```index```, ```repo```, ```repoType```, which indicate the index, name, type (i.e., Organization or User/Individual) of the repository, respectively.
-* Role evolution path analysis: ```path```, which indicates the role evolution path found in the repository, and ```count```, which counts the number of times such a path has been found.
+* Role migration path analysis: ```path```, which indicates the role migration path found in the repository, and ```count```, which counts the number of times such a path has been found.